 - A support system for tickets, order issues, refunds, and refill requests.

 If your system cannot accept payments and process orders, it is not a real panel yet.
 These components must work together before launch.
+For better technical context, How do SMM panels work? helps explain why most panels depend on automation and provider connections.

 Should you use an SMM panel script or build from scratch?